 Origin of enceinteFrench from past participle of enceindre from Classical Latin incingere, to gird about from in, in + cingere, to surround

-Origin: Fr < ML incincta, orig. fem. of incinctus, ungirt < L in-, not + cinctus, pp. of cingere, to gird, surround: see cinch
+Origin of enceinteFrench from Medieval Latin incincta, origin, originally feminine of incinctus, ungirt from Classical Latin in-, not + cinctus, past participle of cingere, to gird, surround: see cinch

-Origin of enceinteFrench from Old French ultimately from Latin inciēns, pregnant ; see keuə- in Indo-European roots.
+Origin of enceinteFrench from Old French ultimately from Latin inciēns pregnant ; see keuə- in Indo-European roots.

 - An encircling fortification, as around a fort, castle, or town.

 - A structure or an area protected by an encircling fortification.

 Origin of enceinteFrench from Late Latin incīncta from feminine past participle of incingere to surround closely Latin in- in ; see in- 2.
 Latin cingere to gird ; see kenk- in Indo-European roots.

 aerial photograph of the 1212-1225 fortified church of Prejmer, Romania